alist-org/alist-railway/README.md

 # railway
 Alist for railway
+*This branch is temporarily unavailable*

 ### Usage
 - Fork this repo
 - Open https://railway.app/ and click `New Object`
-- Choose the repo that you forked and select the postgres branch
+- Choose the repo that you forked and select the `postgres` branch
-- Add postgres plugin
+- Add `postgres` plugin
 - Add a new Project Variables: `PORT -> 80`